Brookings, South Dakota: Religion

 Brookings is also home to the Institute of Lutheran Theology, a pan-denominational Lutheran seminary.
-Students come from across the Lutheran spectrum, with the majority affiliated with one of three denominations; the North American Lutheran Church, Lutheran Congregations in Mission for Christ and the Canadian Association of Lutheran Congregations.
+Students come from across the Lutheran spectrum, with the majority affiliated with one of three denominations: the North American Lutheran Church, Lutheran Congregations in Mission for Christ and the Canadian Association of Lutheran Congregations.

+Economy

+Top employers

+According to the city's 2023 Annual Comprehensive Financial Report, the largest employers in the city are: